paritytech/polkadot/roadmap/implementers-guide/src/node/utility/network-bridge.md

 - Determine the DHT keys to use for each validator based on the relay-chain state and Runtime API.
 - Recover the Peer IDs of the validators from the DHT.
 There may be more than one peer ID per validator.
 - Send all `(ValidatorId, PeerId)` pairs on the response channel.
-- Feed all Peer IDs to peer set manager the underlying network provides, indicating the expected peer-set.
+- Feed all Peer IDs to peer set manager the underlying network provides.

 ## Event Handlers